expo/expo/docs/pages/versions/unversioned/sdk/network.md

 A `Promise` that resolves to a `string` of the network adapter MAC address or `null` if there's no such address matching the interface.
 On web, the `Promise` resolves to `null`.

 [Note from Apple](https://developer.apple.com/library/archive/releasenotes/General/WhatsNewIniOS/Articles/iOS7.html#//apple_ref/doc/uid/TP40013162-SW1): In iOS 7 and later, if you ask for the MAC address of an iOS device, the system returns the value `"02:00:00:00:00:00"`.

-If you need to identify the device, use the `identifierForVendor` property of `UIDevice` instead.
-(Apps that need an identifier for their own advertising purposes should consider using the `advertisingIdentifier` property of `ASIdentifierManager` instead.
+If you need to identify the device, use the `getIdentifierForVendorAsync()` method of the `expo-device` unimodule instead.

 **Examples**